 The Default Market Offer can be offered to eligible residential and small business customers in New South Wales, South Australia and south east Queensland from 1 July 2019.

 The Default Market Offer will affect everyone differently.
-If you’re on a Basic Home electricity plan with a flat or controlled load rate or on a Basic Business electricity plan with a flat rate, your rates have changed to reflect the Default Market Offer rates for your area from 1 July 2019.
+If you’re on a Basic Home electricity plan with a flat or controlled load rate or on a Basic Business electricity plan with a flat rate, your rates will have been changed to reflect the Default Market Offer rates for your area from 1 July 2019.

 We will have contacted you if your plan rates have changed to Default Market Offer rates.